peteraritchie/ConsoleApplicationBuilder/src/CommandLineExtensions/README.md

 ### Typed command handlers

 One of the intents of CommandLineExtensions is to help make complex command-line applications simpler.
-Lambas make for self-contained, easy-to-read examples; but they're not indicative of real-world, non-trival applications.
+Lambdas make for self-contained, easy-to-read examples; but they're not indicative of real-world, non-trivial applications.
 Complex applications often use tried-and-true object-oriented techniques to address complexity.
 Techniques like type encapsulation are used to encapsulate specific data and logic from other concerns of the application.
 A command handler, for example, may be encapsulated in a class declaration.
-CommandLineExtensions supports types that implement built-in interfaces `I`
+CommandLineExtensions supports types that implement built-in interface `Pri.CommandLineExtensions.ICommandHandler`.

-## Limitiations and known issues
+## Limitations and known issues

 This is the first, MVP release of CommandLineExtensions.
 It has some limitations and doesn't support all the features of System.CommandLine.
-CommandLineExtensions is intended to be simpler than Systme.CommandLine extensions and tries to address the most common command-line arguments/commands needs and is unlikely to ever have parity with System.CommandLine.
-Here are some of the limitiations and known issues with CommandLineExtensions:
+CommandLineExtensions is intended to be simpler than System.CommandLine extensions and tries to address the most common command-line arguments/commands needs and is unlikely to ever have parity with System.CommandLine.
+Here are some of the limitations and known issues with CommandLineExtensions:

 - `FromAmong` isn't directly supported, use the `enum` support instead.
 - parameters (arguments, options) are limited to two.
 Support for more parameters is [planned for the future](https://github.com/peteraritchie/ConsoleApplicationBuilder/issues/12).